eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/production-ready-settings/index.md

 ### DataIntegration

-Similar to DataPlatform you can also set cookie settings for DataIntegration inside DataIntegrations configuration "productions.conf" for docker-compose deployments or in dataintegration.conf in helm deployments
+Similar to DataPlatform, you can also set cookie settings for DataIntegration inside `productions.conf` for docker-compose deployments or in `dataintegration.conf` in helm deployments

 ```yaml
 # sets "secure" flag in PLAY_SESSION cookie